MarcusHaggbom/mf-mgdm/README.md

 # Mean-Field Microcanonical Gradient Descent

-Code to replicate results from the paper "Mean-Field Microcanonical Gradient Descent" by Marcus Häggbom, Morten Karlsmark and Joakim Andén (2024).
+Code to replicate results from the paper "Mean-Field Microcanonical Gradient Descent" by Marcus Häggbom, Morten Karlsmark and Joakim Andén (2024), available at https://arxiv.org/abs/2403.08362.

 Run frontend.py to generate plots.